Harry-Skerritt/6502-Emulator/README.md

 ### An Example
-The code below shows a basic program for settings up the emulator. \
+The code below shows a basic program for setting up the emulator. \
-The hardcoded program here takes the value 42, store it in the A register.
+The hardcoded program here takes the value 42, stores it in the A register.
 Then stores the A register at address 0x6000

 ```c++
 // main.cpp